 - Invited plenary panel member, Comics Forum conference 2014, Leeds

-Wysocki, L. (in press 2021).
+Wysocki, L. (2021).
 ‘Strike comics: representing the inequities and absurdities of academic precarity’.
 In: Young Lives in Crisis: Precariousness in Contemporary Graphic Narratives, ed.s María Porrás Sanchez and Gerardo Vilches.
 Routledge.

-Wysocki, L., and McLaughlin, J. (in press 2021).
+Wysocki, L., and McLaughlin, J. (2021).
 ‘Risk in healthcare collaboration: applied interdisciplinary social science in clinical settings’.
 In: Reflecting on Risks in Partnership in Education, ed.s Karen Laing, Kathrin Otrel-Cass and Janet Wolf.
 Springer.